 Resources Allocated and Budget

 One commander, one sergeant, one sworn officer, and 25 civilian staff.
-However, we currently have seven members in the VIPS Unit.
+However, we currently have ten members in the VIPS Unit.

 Allocated Budget: None.
 The VIPS Unit operates within existing departmental budgets for training and equipment.
 The unit has received grant funding in the past, and occasionally receives limited funding for assisting at department events while representing the Oxnard Police Department.
 The VIPS program currently has a bank account with the Oxnard branch of UNIFY Financial Credit Union.